mattzeunert/mattzeunert.github.io/_posts/2016-07-17-understanding-backbone-todomvc-with-from-js.md

 date: 2016-07-17
 ---

 I recently started working on a developer tool called [FromJS](http://www.fromjs.com/).
-The aim is to help developers learn about the codebase they are working on.
+The aim is to help developers understand the codebase they're working with.

-It's far from done, but I've got a working [demo](http://www.fromjs.com/todomvc/) that lets you learn more about how [Backbone TodoMVC](http://todomvc.com/examples/backbone/) works.
+It's far from finished, but I've got a working [demo](http://www.fromjs.com/todomvc/) that lets you learn more about how [Backbone TodoMVC](http://todomvc.com/examples/backbone/) works.

-This post walks through that demo, to clarify the functionality and purpose of FromJS.
+This post walks through that demo and clarifies the functionality and purpose of FromJS.

 ## Getting started